WiIIiam278/HuskChat/docs/Backend-Chat-Entry.md

+> **Note:** The information of this page does not apply to those running HuskChat on a single-server Spigot setup.

 This page provides information on using HuskChat on the proxy with backend (Spigot) plugins that rely on using chat for data entry.

 ## Background